 Here’s what really matters when you’re in search of a perfect co-worker for your team:

-Ambitious workers are happy to do extra work to accomplish an organization’s objectives or advance up the corporate ladder.
+Ambitious workers are happy to do extra work to accomplish an organisation’s objectives or advance up the corporate ladder.
 At the same time, ambitiousness should be balanced with emotional intelligence – a new employee shouldn’t roll over on colleagues.

 Confidence is one of the keys to success.
 Extraordinary results originate from individuals who have confidence in their capacities and abilities: they aren’t afraid of difficulties.